webpack-contrib/image-minimizer-webpack-plugin/README.md

 Type: `Boolean`
 Default: `true`

-Allows removing original assets, **please use this if you are set the `filename` option for the `minimizer` option**.
+Allows removing original assets after optimization.

-> ℹ️ Doesn't make sense if you haven't changed the original value of the `filename` option
+**Please use this option if you are set the `filename` option for the `minimizer` option, disable `loader: false` and want to keep optimized and not optimized assets.**

 **webpack.config.js**